IRTF-HRPC/drafts/draft-feminism.md

  * Intersectional feminism
  * Five layers of power

- ** How does intersectional feminism refer to diversity?

 # 2. Expression as a framework of understanding

 With the popularization of the Internet, the freedom of expression of both women and other gender identities traditionally marginalized from public life and social acceptance (whom we will refer to as
 LGBTQ+) has been greatly enhanced.
 In contexts where women do not have their rights fully guaranteed, or where sexual and gender diversity are socially condemned, the world wide web has served to meet, organize and resist.